Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Simulation and Trajectory Optimization of a Hypersonic Vehicle

-\cref{fig:Refinement:ODE:selection} shows the refinement points selected by the three approaches (stopping after $r = 10$ refinements).
 The gray dots in \cref{fig:Refinement:ODE:selection} indicate the $(\alpha, \delta)$ pairs encountered along the trajectory computed with the true model (true trajectory, in short) at the timesteps given by the Legendre-Gauss-Radau discretization scheme (except for a few initial timesteps where the angle of attack quickly adjusts from its initial condition of $0^\circ$ to $\sim 20^\circ$).
 Since $\delta = -10^\circ$ is the flap angle for most of the trajectory (cf.\ \eqref{eq:Refinement:ODE:initial-conditions} and \eqref{eq:Refinement:ODE:input-control}) and since the moment coefficient tends to be small along the trajectory to avoid tumbling, i.e., $C_M^*\big(\balpha(t), \bdelta(t) \big) \approx 10^\circ - \balpha(t) - \bdelta(t) \approx 0$, much of the true trajectory is near $(\alpha, \delta) = (20^\circ, -10^\circ)$ and near the line $\alpha + \delta = 10^\circ$.
 The SD approach selects points near the true trajectory, resulting in much better reduction of the QoI error.
 Meanwhile, the MEB approach simply looks for the point with the largest surrogate error bound, prioritizing points near the boundary of the $(\alpha, \delta)$ ranges under consideration.
 These points tend to be far away from the initial samples and the points along the trajectory, often failing to reduce the QoI error or even increasing it.
 This may be observed directly in \cref{fig:Refinement:ODE:trajectories}, which shows the trajectories obtained after the first refinement for the three approaches.

-Prior to the first refinement, \cref{fig:Refinement:ODE:surface} shows for various $(\alpha, \delta)$ values the logarithm of the sensitivity-based QoI error bound and the actual QoI error observed when refining the aerodynamic coefficient models at $(\alpha, \delta)$ and recomputing the trajectory.
-Consistent with the previous discussion, we observe that points near $(\alpha, \delta) = (20^\circ, -10^\circ)$ exhibit a small acquisition function value and a small QoI error.